tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-delivery.md

 ### iOS and iPadOS

-On the iOS or iPadOS device, you can view the certificate under the Device Management Profile.
+On the iOS/iPadOS or iPadOS device, you can view the certificate under the Device Management Profile.
 Drill-in to see details for installed certificates.

 ![iOS certificate](../protect/media/troubleshoot-scep-certificate-delivery/ios-certificate.png)